Christian observances of Jewish holidays: Christian Feast of Weeks (Pentecost)

 The traditional Christian holiday of Pentecost is based on the Jewish holiday of Shavuot celebrated seven weeks after the start of Passover.
 Pentecost is part of the Movable Cycle of the ecclesiastical year.
 Pentecost is always seven weeks after the day after the Sabbath day which always occurs during the feast of unleavened bread.
 Rabbinic Jews avoid celebration of Shavuot on the day after the Sabbath (the first day of the week).
-However, Karaite Jews celebrate this holy day according to Scriptural mandate on the day after the Sabbath.
+However, Haymanot and Karaite Jews celebrate this holy day according to Scriptural mandate on the day after the Sabbath.
 This Sunday celebration, in Christian tradition, is calculated as 50 days after Easter (inclusive of Easter Day).
 In other words, it falls on the eighth Sunday, counting Easter Day.

 Pentecost celebrates the birth of the Church, when thousands of Jews were in Jerusalem to celebrate Shavuot, and heard Peter and the disciples speaking in their own language.
 However, Shavuot is one of the Three Pilgrimage Festivals laid out for the Torah observant Jews, which was the reason for the huge gathering of Jewish believers in Jerusalem on that same day.